chizzycodhub/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. A script to display the content of two files passwd and host
 4. A script to display the last 10 line of a file
 5. A script that displays the first 10 lines of a file
+6. A script that displays the third line of a file